madebydna/TestGSWebRuby/README.md

 ### Getting Started

+#### Prerequisites

+  To set up this project, you'll need:

+  - A git binary on your path (`which git`)
+  - The ability to check out code from Git (you have to send your git .ssh keys to the system admins)
+  - A running mysql server on your machine (`mysql -uroot`)
+  - A ruby binary on your path (`which ruby`)
+  - A gem binary on your path (`which gem`)
+  - A bundler binary on your path (`which bundle`)
+    - If you have everything else but are missing bundler, you can install it with `gem install bundler`

 #### Getting the code

 1. do a git clone (probably already done unless you're viewing this elsewhere):